 Sign #5: Drinking Increasing Amounts of Alcohol as You Build Tolerance

 No matter your external behavior, consistent problem drinking will increase your body’s tolerance for alcohol.
-Over time, this means that you will have to drink more and more quantities in order to reach the same level of intoxication – whether you are going for a buzz or for getting drink.
+Over time, this means that you will have to drink more and more quantities in order to reach the same level of intoxication – whether you are going for a buzz or for getting a drink.
 This is especially true if you are unable to stop drinking once you have started.
-Consistently finishing off a bottle of wine after it is opened is not only a sign of high-functioning alcoholism, but also builds up your tolerance for alcohol, creating a cycle of dependence.
+Consistently finishing off a bottle of wine after it is opened is not only a sign of high-functioning alcoholism but also builds up your tolerance for alcohol, creating a cycle of dependence.

 Sign #6: Experiencing Withdrawal Symptoms from Alcohol

 Functional alcoholics may seem to be able to keep control once they have been drinking, but it can be difficult to exercise the same control after going too long without a drink.
 For alcoholics, withdrawal can look like anything from feeling depressed or anxious, increasing irritability, or feeling nauseous or tired for an extended period of time.
 If you experience these symptoms around the time of day that you usually start drinking, it is a sign that you are a high-functioning alcoholic and need help.

 “Get the help you need today.
 We offer outpatient assistance, so you can maintain your work, family, and life commitments while getting the help you deserve!”

 So You’re A High-Functioning Alcoholic – What Now?

 If you see these signs in yourself or someone you care about, the good news is that it is not too late to get the help that you need for recovery.
 Alcoholism is a remediable disease with the right kind of alcohol abuse treatment, and alcohol rehab can help individuals struggling with this form of addiction successfully withdraw from alcohol and learn how to cope with the cravings and fallout associated with alcoholism.